There (virtual world): Development and initial run (1998–2010)

+In December 2007, the syndicated talk show Dr. Phil featured There.com in a segment about a 13-year-old girl's use of the service; Makena chief executive Michael Wilson appeared on the program to discuss the platform's parental controls.

 On March 2, 2010 Makena announced that There.com would close; servers went offline at 11:59 p.m.
 PST on March 9, 2010.

 Relaunch and 2025 revival (2012–present)

 Founder Michael Wilson confirmed plans to reopen in May 2011, and the world returned on May 2, 2012 with a subscription model and two free-trial tiers.

-Interest resurfaced in 2025 when YouTuber Globert posted a 30-day documentary that drew more than ten million views as of May 2025.
+Interest resurfaced in 2025 when YouTuber Globert posted a video in which he played the game for thirty days.
 Massively Overpowered reported a population surge and revived in-game events, crediting the video for the spike.

 Gameplay and features

 Avatars and social tools

 Players create avatars with permanent names and genders and fully customizable appearance.
 Communication options include text chat, voice, emotes and avatar “body language.”

 Makena released ThereIM, a stand-alone instant-messaging client, and ThereConnect, a Facebook plug-in that syndicated in-world events.

 Economy

 Currency

 The in-game currency, Therebucks (T$), can be purchased on the website and are valued at 1800 T$ = US$1.
 They can also be earned via various other methods, including events, random drops, and designing content for the world via the Development Program.